Primož Jakopin: Computational linguistics

 He was a senior lecturer at the Department of Comparative and General Linguistics, Faculty of Arts, University of Ljubljana.
 His subjects of instruction are language technologies with stress on lemmatization.
 From 2001 to 2012 he was the head of the Corpus Laboratory at the Fran Ramovš Institute of the Slovenian Language (within the Slovenian Academy of Sciences and Arts Research Centre).
 He participated in a number of European projects on language resources.

-His major software includes IBIS for the Digital DEC 10 mainframe computer, 1981; INES for the ZX Spectrum microcomputer, 1985; STEVE (ATARI ST, 1987-1992), EVA for DOS, 1992– and the Microsoft Windows family of operating systems, 1996–; and NEVA – Windows server search engine, 1999–.
+His major software includes IBIS for the Digital DEC 10 mainframe, 1981; INES for the ZX Spectrum, 1985; STEVE (Atari ST, 1987–1992), EVA for MS-DOS, 1992– and Windows, 1996–; and NEVA – Windows server search engine, 1999º.
 From 1992 to 1994 he supervised the transfer of the Standard Slovenian Dictionary (SSKJ) from the print to electronic version (EVA OCR, DOS version).
 In 1997 he wrote the first part-of-speech tagger for Slovenian texts.
 In 1999 he started an internet text corpus, with a concordance service and linked wordform and reversed wordform frequency dictionaries.
 It is available as Nova beseda (New Word).